GurpreetDel/namaste-react/docs/documentation_index.md

 - [Components Documentation](./detailed_modules/components_documentation.md) - Detailed information about each component in the application
 - [Utilities Documentation](./detailed_modules/utils_documentation.md) - Detailed information about the utility modules in the application
 - [Component Documentation](./detailed_modules/component_documentation.md) - Additional documentation for components
+- [Understanding Props](./understanding_props.md) - In-depth guide to React props with examples and interview questions

 ## Presentations